Tai-Hsien/Mesh_Labeler/README.md

 This program is originally developed to conveniently label/annotate dental mesh model.
 It can also work on any other type of mesh model.

 ------------
-Current version: 3.3
+Current version: 3.4

-* changed the underlying method for spline selection.
-* fixed the bug that saving the selection as additional label.
+* fixed the bug that always used the first celldata as active array
-* made the default of colormap to contain wisdom teeth.
-* removed the wireframe of mesh when rendering
+* displayed the wireframe of mesh when rendering

 ------------

-1. Download installer from <https://www.dropbox.com/s/fyrjjaorgqb0vo6/Mesh_Labeler3_Setup.exe?dl=0> (click "Download").
+1. Download installer from <https://www.dropbox.com/s/n9d4c9x5p7szopn/Mesh_Labeler3p4_Setup.exe?dl=0> (click "Download").

-2. Execute **Mesh_Labeler3_Setup.exe** to install the program.
+2. Execute **Mesh_Labeler3p4_Setup.exe** to install the program.
 You can find the shortcut of **Mesh Labeler** in Windows Start menu.

 3. Once the program is launched, you will see the user interface, as shown below.